SEARCH UNIVERSITY LIBRARIES

 Some browsers have a built-in function during the "Print" process where you can choose to instead "Save as PDF."

 All major word processing software has a function in the "Save As..." options to save as PDF format instead of its own document format.
 Remember to first save as a regular document first in case you want to make changes later.

 Other browsers and operating systems have small programs, extensions, or add-ons you can install to have a similar function as above.
 University Libraries can't endorse or recommend any specific software, so please be careful when installing anything you don't trust.

 You may also print out a physical copy of any document and bring it to the library, where we can help you scan and convert it to PDF format.

 18. What happens to my application materials after submission?

 All application materials, including the essay, will be distributed to the University Libraries Scholarship Committee for consideration and evaluation.
-The Committee draws on representatives from UL faculty and staff, the Faculty Senate Library Advisory Committee, and the University Libraries National Advisory Council.
+The committee may be made up of representatives from University Libraries' faculty and staff, the Faculty Senate Library Advisory Committee, and the University Libraries National Advisory Council.